mvolkmann/blog/src/prolog.md

 To evaluate a question in the top level, enter the question terminated with a period.

 If the question does not contain any variables then `true` or `false` will be output.

 If the question does contain variables, a lazy search will be performed to find the first set of values that satisfy the question will be output.
-To see the next set, press the semicolon key.
+To see the next possible solution, press the semicolon key.
 A period will be output after the last set is found.
+To stop outputting solutions before the last one has been output, press the period key.

+In some top level implementations such as SWI-Prolog, pressing `?` outputs help on supported key commands.

 To evaluate arithmetic operators that result in a numeric value, assign the expression to a variable using the `is` operator.